Senate GOP pans Trump call to terminate Constitution

 (The Hill) — Former President Trump’s weekend call to terminate parts of the U.S. Constitution in order to overturn the 2020 election results was met with derision and opposition by Senate Republicans on Monday.

-“I think it’s ridiculous talk,” Sen. Shelley Moore Capito (R-W.Va.), a newly-minted member of GOP leadership.
+“I think it’s ridiculous talk,” said Sen. Shelley Moore Capito of West Virginia, a newly-minted member of GOP leadership.
 “To besmirch our dedication to the Constitution is ridiculous.”

-“Very inappropriate,” said Sen. Lindsey Graham (R-S.C.), an ally of the former president.
-“The statement was inappropriate and I’m glad to see him clarify.”
+“Very inappropriate,” said Sen. Lindsey Graham of South Carolina, an ally of the former president.
+“The statement was inappropriate, and I’m glad to see him clarify.”

 Trump’s remarks came in a post on Truth Social on Saturday and bookended a crazy news cycle for the former president, even by his own lofty standards.
 They came only days after news emerged that he dined with Ye, the rapper formally known as Kanye West and white supremacist Nick Fuentes, who have both openly and widely made antisemitic remarks.